ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

   Note that `Meta` values for `country`, `ca_province`, `georegion`, and `us_state` should be comma separated strings, and changes in ordering will not lead to terraform detecting a change.

+Note: regions **must** be sorted lexically by their "name" field in the `.tf` file, otherwise Terraform will detect changes to the record when none actually exist.

 #### Meta